CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 _**F. About Me**_

 Hi, I'm Navin (Bao Vy) – an aspiring Data Analyst passionate about turning raw data into actionable business insights.
+I’m eager to contribute to data-driven decision making and help organizations translate analytics into business impact.
 For more details, please reach out at:

 🌐 LinkedIn: https://www.linkedin.com/in/navin826/